gleasonw/gallica-getter/README.md

 # gallica-getter
 Find documents where a word occurs, context for the occurrence, full text for OCR document pages.
-Compose Gallica services together using Python classes that represent each service.
+Compose Gallica services using Python classes that represent each service.

 Alongside asynchronous Gallica wrappers, this project contains a JSON API for basic functions.
 Deploy this API anywhere.
 Railway, Google App Engine, AWS, Fly.io, a Raspberry PI.
 ## Setup